Speakers' Corner, Singapore

-The Speakers' Corner in Singapore is an area located within Hong Lim Park at the Downtown Core district, the only place where Singaporeans may demonstrate, hold exhibitions and performances, as well as being able to engage in political open-air public speeches, debates and discussions, with significant restrictions.
-As a free speech zone, it is named for Speakers' Corner in Hyde Park, London.
-Such free speech zones are found in countries with a political system characterized as an illiberal democracy.

-Launched in 2000, it aims to address the desire by Singaporeans for lawful outdoor demonstrations and processions as a means of further political expression.
-Only Singaporean citizens are entitled to organise or participate in demonstrations at the Speakers' Corner.

-Hong Lim Park was chosen as it was previously also a popular venue for many election rallies and political speeches during the 1950s and 1960s.
-Furthermore, the park is centrally located within the city centre, and is well-served by public transport services while being situated in a high public density area.

-Launch

-The corner was opened on 1 September 2000 by the Singapore Government as a free speech zone where speaking events could be held without the need to apply for a licence under the Public Entertainments Act (Cap.
-257, 1985 Rev. Ed.), now the (PEMA).
-People had to register their intention to speak at the venue with a police officer at the Kreta Ayer Neighbourhood Police Post any time within 30 days before the event, though there was no requirement for the police to be informed of the topic of the proposed speech.
+The Speakers' Corner is an outdoor venue located within Hong Lim Park, Singapore, where people can demonstrate, hold exhibitions and performances, and speak freely on most topics.
+It was launched on 1 September 2000 as a "free speech area" where speaking events could be held without the need to apply for a licence under the Public Entertainments Act (Cap.
+257, 1985 Rev. Ed.), now the ("PEMA").
+However, it was necessary for people to register their intention to speak at the venue with a police officer at the Kreta Ayer Neighbourhood Police Post any time within 30 days before the event, though there was no requirement for the police to be informed of the topic of the proposed speech.
 Other conditions imposed were that speeches had to take place between 7:00 a.m. and 7:00 p.m., and the use of sound amplification devices was prohibited.
 In 2002, exhibitions and performances were permitted to be held at Speakers' Corner.
-Conditions for the use of Speakers' Corner were further liberalised in 2008.
+Conditions for the use of Speakers' Corner were further liberalized in 2008.
 Responsibility for registering people wishing to speak or stage an exhibition or performance was taken over by the Commissioner of Parks and Recreation, and online registration was introduced.
 It became possible to hold demonstrations provided they are organized by Singapore citizens and the participants are only citizens and permanent residents.
 Events can now be held around the clock, and self-powered amplification devices like loudhailers may be used between 9:00 a.m. and 10:30 p.m.